XML Input Form

-Pipelines defined using the "Code" mode require an XML-based input form to define the fields shown on the launch view in the user interface (UI).
-This is defined in the "XML Configuration" tab of the pipeline editing view.
+Pipelines defined using the "Code" mode require either an XML-based or JSON-based input form to define the fields shown on the launch view in the user interface (UI).
+The XML-based input form is defined in the "XML Configuration" tab of the pipeline editing view.

 The input form XML must adhere to the input form schema.